2021 Progression Report

 The LYCS CTC is proud of the successes of learners who have progressed onto further education and employment.
 The importance of career planning is emphasised from the moment they start the programme.
 Each learner is assigned a key worker who meets the learner once per month to discuss their progress, their challenges, any issues they may have and refer the learner for more specialist support if necessary.
 Our Advocate (Career Guidance Counsellor) will also meet with learners regularly to ensure that they have the best possible advice and guidance for their future.

-During July 2018, an external QQI auditor reviewed our learners work portfolios.
+During 2021, 2 external QQI auditors reviewed our learners work portfolios.
 As part of the audit, they inspect the QQI quality procedures and processes carried out by our tutors and management.
 Our centre has achieved "very effective" the highest possible standard

 15 learners participated on work placements in various organisations including: LYCS Creche, Dealz, Clarks Shoe Shop, Sports Direct, Marks and Spencer, NYP2, Cabra Sports Club, Thai Restaurant Camden Street, The Mater Hospital, Dublin Airiport and McDonalds with some securing employment directly from the work placement programme